cztang/wavec/README.md

 ### Transaction Rules
 1. **First Transaction**: Must always be a purchase.
 If you add a backdated transaction, it will check if it is earlier than the first transaction.
 If yes, it can only be purchase.
 2. **Sale Validation**: Cannot sell more than available inventory.
-If you add a backdated transaction, it will check if the quantity at that point of time is enough for sale or not.
+If you add a backdated transaction for sale, it will check if the quantity at that point of time is enough for sale or not.
 If not, it will be blocked.
 3. **Date Constraints**: Transactions cannot be more than 30 days earlier than the latest transaction.
 Usually after end of month account closing, it must not be changed anymore.
+Stricter way should be we shouldn't allow edit or delete for transaction from last month.
+However, in real world, it seems like this is not always the case.
-4. **WAC Calculation**: Automatically calculated for purchases, preserved for sales.
-Random date will recalculate the wac for all subsequent transactions
+4. **WAC Calculation**: Automatically calculated for purchases, and preserved for sales.
+Random date transaction will recalculate the wac for all subsequent transactions
 5. **Negative Inventory**: System prevents negative inventory situations.
-Updating or deleting will be blocked if it will cause negative inventory in any of the subsequent transactions
+Updating or deleting existing transactions will be blocked if it will cause negative inventory in any of the subsequent transactions
 6. **Audit Trail**: Historical product data captured at transaction date

 ### WAC (Weighted Average Cost) Calculation